Importance of Eye Exam

 Children should have regular eye exams to ensure their vision is developing normally, their eyes are healthy, and to rule out vision conditions such as myopia (nearsightedness) or hyperopia (farsightedness), which, if left undetected, can lead some children to fall behind in their school or reading abilities.

-What to Expect During Your Eye Exam
+What To Expect During Your Eye Care Exam

 Comprehensive eye examinations are about much more than simply determining a prescription for eyeglasses.
-During these exams, our ophthalmologists will look at an array of health factors to rule out the possibility of developing eye conditions, ocular diseases, or other problems.
-Additionally, other benefits of regular examination include:
+During these exams, our ophthalmologists will look at an array of health factors to rule out the possibility of developing eye conditions, ocular diseases, or other problems including:

 making sure both eyes are working in tandem

-- catching vision degradation early
+catching vision degradation early

 identifying health problems in other areas of the body that may be symptomatic in the eyes

 Vision screenings are also an essential aspect of regular eye health examinations in children and adults.
-These determine whether your sight could be improved by glasses or contact lenses.
+These determine whether your sight could be improved by glasses, or contact lenses.
 These screenings will likely include your eye doctor asking you to read from a chart.

 During your eye exam at Eye Care Institute, our ophthalmologist will ask you to share any concerns you have about your vision, ask about any problems you’ve been experiencing, and discuss any history of eye problems in your own life or that of your family.

-The eye exam appointment itself should take somewhere between a half hour and an hour, and it will include a vision test as well as a comprehensive examination.
+The eye exam appointment itself should take somewhere between a half-hour and an hour, and it will include a vision test as well as a comprehensive examination.
 Depending on your health history, this examination may include an eye muscle movement test, an external pupil exam, a cover test, and other tests.

 It’s important to note that a comprehensive eye exam can only be performed by an ophthalmologist or an optometrist.
-General physicians, school healthcare officials, and pediatricians may perform vision screenings in their offices, but may miss the relevant vision problems an ophthalmologist can detect.
+General physicians, school healthcare officials, and pediatricians may perform vision screenings in their offices but may miss the relevant vision problems an ophthalmologist can detect.